felixschndr/bedsensor-for-home-assistant-with-esphome/README.md

          - USERNAME=admin
          - PASSWORD=mysecretpassword # Change me
    ```
-   After running `docker-compose up` ESPHome can be accessed via an web browser on `<Hostname/IP of the server>:6052`.
+   After running `docker compose up` ESPHome can be accessed via an web browser on `<Hostname/IP of the server>:6052`.

    > Hint: *If you are tired of typing in ip addresses or hostnames combined with ports and having your browser warn you about insecure websites because of missing HTTP**S**, take a look at NginxProxyManager.
 It allows you to access your self-hosted services on FQDNs like esphome.mydomain.com with valid SSL certificates.*